NoroffFEU/development-platforms/src/content/docs/frameworks/Flutter/Flutter-case-study.md

 ## Brief History

-Flutter, an innovative open-source framework, it was designed to solve the intricate challenges of creating seamless, visually engaging user interfaces for multiple platforms.
-Flutter made its inaugural appearance in 2018, primarily as a tool tailored for mobile app development.
-Under the guiding hand of Google, Flutter quickly gained traction, captivating developers with its promise of a unified codebase for multiple platforms.
+Flutter is an innovative open-source framework, it was designed to solve the challenges of creating seamless, visually engaging user interfaces for multiple platforms.
+Flutter made its appearance in 2018, primarily as a tool tailored for mobile app development.
+With support form Google, Flutter quickly gained traction, captivating developers with its promise of a unified codebase for multiple platforms.

 As the Flutter community thrived and the framework matured, a remarkable evolution unfolded.
 No longer confined to the mobile domain, Flutter expanded its reach to embrace a broader spectrum of platforms.
 This expansion marked a pivotal moment in Flutter's history, as it not only extended support to iOS and Android but also ventured into the expansive territories of the web, Windows, macOS, and Linux.